 Where most handsticks are tiresome to hold above shoulder height for even short periods of time (for when you're trying to get at cobwebs, for instance), the V7 is light enough to get the work done quickly and without much discomfort.
 And in more regular use, that combination of lightweight design and a swivelling direct drive brush (which turns around 270º on its own axis) make it very easy to move along any surface – both hard floors and carpet.

 What we found slightly uncomfortable was holding down the trigger to keep the power on during the entire duration of a cleaning session.
-But that’s the case for every Dyson handstick (and most cordless vacs in general) – you need to hold down the power button located under the handle of the handheld unit within perfect reach of your forefinger.
+But that’s the case for every Dyson handstick (and most cordless vacs in general) – you need to hold down the power button located under the handle of the handheld unit within perfect reach of your forefinger for the entire duration of the cleaning session.
 It would be nice if Dyson added an option to keep the power running without having to keep that button pressed the entire time.

-On the other hand, emptying the 0.54L bin is extremely easy – just pull on the bin release tab located on top of the main unit.
+On the other hand, emptying the 0.54L bin is extremely easy – just pull on the bin release tab located on top of the barrel.
 This pulls the interior of the bin up while forcing the bottom flap to open.
-And pretty much everything inside drops out immediately, with only a very thin layer of dust sticking to the interior.
+And pretty much everything inside drops out immediately, with only a very thin layer of dust sticking to the interior (which can easily be wiped out if you're particularly finicky).
 It takes barely any force to push the bin back in and click the trapdoor shut.

 The battery indicator is a single light on one side of the V7’s handle (as opposed to the three-bar light found on the V8).
 Also on the main unit is the slider to switch suction modes – while it’s located right in front of the handheld unit, you will need your other hand to swap modes if you’re doing so in the middle of a clean.
 That’s the only thing you’re going to need both hands for, though, as the V7 is remarkably easy to use single-handed.